bensmith07/aac-classification-project/README.md

     - drops columns not used for modeling in this analysis
     - filters rows to focus on only the most common outcome types: 'Adoption' and 'Transfer'
 - Then used an additional function to filter the dataset for only the dogs (using animal_type == 'Dog')
+- Missing values: There were no missing values in the original dataset, though my feature engineering process did create some columns that contained significant numbers of missing values.
+These columns were ultimately dropped and not used in this analysis.
 3. Exploration
 - Split the data into train, validate, and test samples
 - Conducted an initial exploration of the train data using some cursory visualization techniques to look at the distributions among various categorical variables, as well as the interaction of those categorical variables with the target.